tomalps/ta_blog/_posts/2020-04-13-most-triangular-country.markdown

 * If $$A \cap B = 0$$, then $$\textrm{similarity} (A,B) = 0$$.

-(An alernative measure of similarity would be the [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index).
+(An alternative measure of similarity would be the [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index).
 My intuition is that it will produce similar results.)

 Let the country $$C$$ be a set in the plane, $$ C \subset \mathbb{R}^{2} $$.
 Let $$ T(\textbf{x},\textbf{y}) $$ be a set in the plane, $$ T(\textbf{x},\textbf{y}) \subset \mathbb{R}^{2} $$, that is enclosed by the triangle with vertices: $$(x_{1},y_{1})$$, $$(x_{2},y_{2})$$, $$(x_{3},y_{3})$$.